bbauska/W3Cx-3of5/README.md

 This attribute works together with the new &lt;datalist&gt; element we already studied when we saw the color and date input fields.

 This attribute's value must match the id of a &lt;datalist&gt; element.
-It is useful for providing local auto-completion to some input fields, or for restricting the possible values on some others like <input type=date> or <input type=color>.
+It is useful for providing local auto-completion to some input fields, or for restricting the possible values on some others like &lt;input type=date&gt; or &lt;input type=color&gt;.

 Here is a small code extract from a more complete example shown in the section about the new &lt;datalist&gt; element (see next unit).